-1. Rockin’ the Suburbs is one of those albums that makes my heart swell when I listen to it.
-I’m always re-discovering the album, and the songs within it.
-I just get it, all of it, so deeply.
-I can’t always explain what each song means to me, but I know that sometimes I just need to hear them.
+1. Rockin’ the Suburbs is one of those albums that make my heart swell when I spin it.
+I’m always discovering, and re-discovering, the album and all the tracks on it.
+I just get it.
+All of it.
+Deeply.
+I can’t always explain what each song means to me, but they do mean something.
+A lot of somethings, actually – and sometimes I just need to hear them.

-2. I know this song is about a man being laid off after years at a company, and how forgotten he is, but sometimes I listen to it and all I feel it, and see it, as death, and how the living just keeps going on without you, and how maybe you were never ready to go, but now it’s time, ready or not.
-It reminds me of that scene at the end of Ghost World when Enid gets on the bus that never comes to that stop anymore and goes away, whether she was ready, or not.
-That scene always symbolized death to me, as well.
+2. I know this song is about a man being laid off after years at a company, and how forgotten he is, but sometimes I listen to it and all I feel, and see, is death, and how the living just keep going on without you – and how maybe at death you won’t be ready to go either, but if it’s time, ready or not, you have to go.
+It reminds me of that scene at the end of the film Ghost World when Enid gets on the bus that never comes to that particular stop anymore and goes away.
+Whether she was ready, or not, she went.
+That scene always feels like death to me, as well.

 4. I saw Ben play live with Tori Amos on the Lotta Pianos tour.
 He was incredible.
 I hope to see him play again someday soon.